 …And with everyone (competitor brands, customers, stakeholders, opinion makers) communicating on all channels, it may seem obscure where to focus the efforts.

-A new CRM, website, or mobile solution is not sufficient when engaging in a digital transformation.
-As the customer experience is driving the digital transformation it needs a holistic approach to the entire organisation’s way of doing business.
+A new CRM, website, or mobile solution is not sufficient when engaging in a digital marketing transformation.
+As the customer experience is driving the marketing transformation it needs a holistic approach to the entire organisation’s way of doing business.
 The customer experience doesn’t belong to just one department and a transformational approach by definition includes several stakeholders, including the customers.

 Needs to Succeed